sinner-of-polaris/sinner-of-polaris/README.md

 ㅤㅤ

 ㅤㅤㅤㅤㅤ
-☆ I’m a minor, so please be considerate when interacting with me.
+☆ Please be considerate when interacting with me.
 I’m socially awkward but I can adapt in conversations.
 I somewhat lack self-awareness and I am not-so-really good with picking the right terminologies sometimes, so please educate me whenever I’m wrong.
 I allow anyone to communicate with me but I hope you can respect my boundaries just as much I’ll respect yours.

 ☆ Ladies and gents, do tell if I’m going overboard with my jokes or if my humour makes you uncomfortable.
 I sometimes can’t control myself with how I humour with this and that.
 Any strong emotion gets me quite uncontrollable (also happens outside the internet), but I manage them most of the time just fine.